jpradier/WatsonX-Langflow/README.md

-# 🧠 Agentic AI Workshop – Customer Support Agent
+# 🧠 Langflow Agentic AI Workshop – Customer Support Agent

 ## 🎯 Goal of the workshop
 Learn how to build a powerful, intelligent customer support agent using **DataStax Langflow**.
 You’ll start by creating a simple chatbot with **watsonx.ai** (IBM's generative AI platform), then enrich it with retrieval-augmented generation (RAG) by connecting it to your own FAQ knowledge base using **DataStax Astra DB**.
 Finally, you’ll add tools such as order lookups, product info access, calculators, and web tools to make your agent truly agentic—capable of reasoning, taking actions, and handling real-world customer support scenarios.